Teradata/stacki-wiki/wiki/Home.md

 ## Installation

 You need one frontend and at least one backend.
+They need to be networked.
+The backend needs to be set to PXE boot.

 You can't install a backend without a frontend.